caseykennedy/zeda/README.md

 - [GitHub Discussions for Next.js][vercel-github]
 - [Sanity's GitHub Discussions][sanity-github]
 - [Sanity's Community Slack][sanity-community]

-### How can I remove the "Next steps" block from my blog?

-You can remove it by deleting the `IntroTemplate` component in `/components/IndexPage.tsx`.

 ### How can I set up Incremental Static Revalidation?